Try to determine where the fluid leak is coming from.

 If the puddle you found on the garage floor is oil, you should have the vehicle inspected and repaired as soon as possible.

-Old oil is a black or dark brown color while newer oil has a yellowish brown color to it.
+Old oil is a black or dark brown colour while newer oil has a yellowish brown colour to it.

 Oil will smell like oil and have a slick viscosity to it.

 In most cases, a professional mechanic should inspect and repair the system.